Heetch adds $4 million to its Series B round – TechCrunch

 Ride-hailing service Heetch has added a new investor to its $38 million Series B round.
 AfricInvest is investing another $4 million in the startup — in total, Heetch has raised a $42 million Series B round.
-Previous investors in the Series B round include Cathay Innovation, Idinvest and Total Ventures.
+Previous investors in the Series B round include Cathay Innovation, Idinvest and Total Ventures (now called Total Carbon Neutrality Ventures, for real).

 Heetch first started as a pure peer-to-peer ride-hailing platform.
 Anyone could become a driver, anyone could order a ride.
 After some regulatory issues in France, Heetch now uses a hybrid approach.
 It partners with professional drivers in some markets, it partners with local taxis and even moto-taxis in others.